 The Western Alaska Community Development Quota (CDQ) Program was created for the people who live in the 65 villages within 50 miles of the Bering Sea coast.
 The goal of the CDQ Program was to give the people in these 65 villages the chance to participate in the Bering Sea Pollock, crab, cod, and other groundfish fisheries.

 Why is residency important?
-The fundamental idea behind the CDQ Program is to give the villages on the shores of the Bering Sea the chance to participate in the modern, sustainable and lucrative commercial fisheries of the Bering Sea.
-By tying the program to residency, the CDQ “equity” in these fisheries cannot leave our villages.
-Generations from now, the people actually living in our villages will still be the effective “owners” of CVRF, will still serve on its Board of Directors, and will still control the future and fate of our CDQ group and the benefits we get from the Bering Sea.
+The fundamental idea behind the CDQ Program is to give the communities on the shores of the Bering Sea the chance to participate in the modern, sustainable and lucrative commercial fisheries of the Bering Sea.
+By tying the program to residency, the CDQ “equity” in these fisheries cannot leave our communities.
+Generations from now, the people actually living in our communities will still be the effective “owners” of CVRF, will still serve on its Board of Directors, and will still control the future and fate of our CDQ group and the benefits we get from the Bering Sea.

 Residency is important.

 To qualify for CVRF activities that require residency, you must be able to answer yes to all of the following statements: